megayuchi/VH_SDK/README.md

 1. goto to '/VH_SDK/VOXEL_HORIZON/App/'
 2. Enter a command or create a shortcut in the following folder path.

-   use '/dx11' switch for DirectX 11 Renderer **Client_x64_release.exe /p /dx11 /ns**
+   use '/dx11' switch for DirectX 11 Renderer<br>
+   **Client_x64_release.exe /p /dx11 /ns**

-   use '/dxr' switch for DirectX Raytracing **Client_x64_release.exe /p /dxr /ns**
+   use '/dxr' switch for DirectX Raytracing<br>
+   **Client_x64_release.exe /p /dxr /ns**

-   use '/su' switch To quickly use offline mode **Client_x64_release.exe /p /dxr /ns /su**
+   use '/su' switch To quickly use offline mode<br>
+   **Client_x64_release.exe /p /dxr /ns /su**

-   use '/steam' switch to login with steam account **Client_x64_release.exe /p /dxr /ns /steam**
+   use '/steam' switch to login with steam account<br>
+   **Client_x64_release.exe /p /dxr /ns /steam**

 ### How to load the Plugin in game